 Long Curing Time

 Installing epoxy garage floors can take several days to cure completely.
-Average curing time for smaller garages takes around 24 hours while bigger areas may require 72 hours of waiting time and up to five days.
+The average curing time for smaller garages takes around 24 hours while bigger areas may require 72 hours of waiting time and up to five days.
 The curing time can be inconvenient for homes and businesses that are accustomed to “being open for business.”

 Slippery When Wet